CalamityAdam/iot/full-stack-project/resources/cdns/BB/README.md

 If our modal slice is null, we'll return null from our component, effectively making it non-existent.
 Otherwise, we have a switch statement which will choose what component we put inside of our `.modal-child` div which is inside of our `.modal-background` div.

 The `onClick` of our `.modal-background` is the `closeModal` prop that will send an action to our store to set our modal slice to null.
-The `onClick` of our `.modal-child` a callback that will stop the propagation of the click event. **This is of the utmost importance**.
-If we didn't stop the propagation of the click event, any time we clicked anywhere inside of our modal, it would close due to the way events bubble up to all containing elements.
+The `onClick` of our `.modal-child` is a callback that will stop the propagation of the click event. **This is of the utmost importance**.
+If we didn't stop the propagation of the click event, our modal would close any time we clicked anywhere inside of our `modal-child` due to the way events bubble up through all containing elements.
+(Ask a TA for a further explanation)

 Another place where we've made major changes is in both of the containers for our `SessionForm`.
 Let's look at the `LoginFormContainer`:
 ```js